pjsacchet/Windows-RAT/README.md

 - Flesh out registry functionality
   - Handle different reg data types
     - Should send back data type as separate return from implant and handle as needed in python scripting

 ### New Features:
 - Implement registry key write add/delete
   - Add registry key value listing
 - Implement get system info
 - Implement password hash stealing via registry reads
 - Enable SYSTEM elevation
+  - Have exe inject our dll into some other process's memory
+  - Or simply call system API with dll - rundll or something similar
 - Process list
   - Return specific info about a particular process
+  - List all running processes
+- Driver list
+  - Return specific info about a particular driver
+  - List all loaded drivers
 - Start/stop processes?
   - Flags for permissions, process name etc.
 - Have exe perform survey, report results back to C2 and have C2 send DLL payload for loading